Who is Santa Claus? The History of Father Christmas, Santa, Kris Kringle.

 How did Saint Nicholas become the sleigh-riding bringer of Christmas gifts known as Santa Claus?
 The original saint was a Greek born 280 years after Christ who became bishop of Myra, a small Roman town in modern Turkey.
 Nicholas’s fame lived long after his death (on December 6, which became the day of his celebration) because he was associated with many miracles, and reverence for him continues to this day independent of his Santa Claus connection.
 As time went on, Staint Nicholas evolved in different forms, and in the Netherlands and Belgium was known by many as Sinterklaus.

 Later, in the English and later British colonies of North America, and later in the United States, British and Dutch versions of the gift-giver merged merged with the English character Father Christmas which brought around different names for Santa in regions of America, Pennsylvania he was usually referred to as ‘Krishkinkle’ but in New York he was ‘St. Nicholas’ or ‘Santa Claus’.

-Read more about Santa Claus’ History and Traditions on All Things Christmas
+Read more about Santa Claus’ History on All Things Christmas

 Victorian Santa Claus

 Santa Claus has changed a lot from his first arrival as Saint Nicholas.
 The modern iconic depiction of Santa Claus in North America can be stemmed from the combination of cultures.
 By the 19th century we started to get our own unique and emblematic depictions of Santa Claus distinct from the histories behind Sinterklaus and Father Christmas.
 Our first literary description of Santa Claus comes from the sensationally popular ‘A Visit from Saint Nicholas‘ by Clement Clarke Moore in 1823.